 An island hopping itinerary is a great alternative to sleeping on a boat.
 In addition to staying in Puerto Ayora on Santa Cruz island, there are comfortable lodges on Floreana and Isabela islands.

-This is ideal for the more adventurous and involves taking speedboat transfers (approximately two hours) between islands where visitors can snorkel, scuba dive and observe the prolific wildlife.
+This is ideal for the more adventurous and involves taking speedboat transfers (approximately two hours) between islands where visitors can observe the prolific wildlife.